 For the same reason, blackout curtains are indispensable for night-workers and those who enjoy a lie-in at the weekend.
 Finally, heavy curtains in the bedroom will help maintain a consistent temperature, which will further aid sleep.

-Often kitchen curtains are used to dress the window, and we can offer co-coordinating accessories to complete the look.
+Often kitchen curtains are used to dress the window, and we can offer co-coordinating accessories to complete the desired look.

-Since your living room is where your television is usually located, blackout curtains might be useful for reducing glare during early-evening film-viewings.
+Since your living room is where your television is usually located, blackout curtains might be useful for reducing glare during early-evening film viewings.
 By the same token, you’ll probably be heating your living room more than any other room, and you don’t want that extra energy to leak from the windows as soon as it’s generated.

-A good set of patio doors will allow large amounts of light into your home.
+A good set of patio doors will allow large amounts of natural light into your home.
 Vertical blinds will give you more control over that light.
 If your patio doors open inwards, you’ll want to ensure that they don’t affect the dressing.
 In this case, roller blinds that are attached to the panels of the door itself tend to work well.